mui/material-ui/docs/pages/blog/material-ui-2024-updates.md

 As of today, Material UI v5 and v6 support React 19.
 This has been one of our main focuses during the second half of 2024.

-We hope you start trying it, and we're very grateful to the community members who have been and continue to test and report issues.
+We've worked hard to ensure that the upgrade experience is as seamless as possible, and we're very grateful to all the community members who've been testing it out and reporting issues.

 ## Material Design 3